CtrlAltSpace/Movie-ticket/README.md

-No credential, date, and/or time information are saved.
+This program does not collect, store, or retain any user credentials, date, or time information.